Gardenia was first introduced in 1932 by the original Tuvache'

 write a Broadway play (which lasted just one week on

-Hollywood.
+were turned into Hollywood.films.
 Her best known movies, Fog Island and Crime

 Stoppers, are still available for purchase at Amazon.com.